atenni/Principles/Life/L02 Use the 5 step process to get what you want out of life.md

 * Knowing how to deal well with your setbacks is as important as knowing how to move forward.

-## Identify and don't tolerate problems
+## 2. Identify and don't tolerate problems that stand in the way of you
+   achieving those goals

 * View painful problems as potential improvements that are screaming at you.
 * Don't avoid confronting problems because they are rooted in harsh realities